PDK1744/pokedex/README.md

 # pokedex
  Pokedex for the orignal 151 pokemon.
+Check it out: https://kool-kobe-pokedex.netlify.app/